 In addition to using automated tools provided by ESPs like Campaign Refinery, consider implementing re-engagement strategies such as sending targeted content offers or surveys designed specifically for inactive subscribers.
-This approach not only increases the chances of reactivating dormant contacts but also provides valuable insights into their preferences – helping further optimize future marketing efforts and ultimately improve email deliverability.
+This approach not only increases the chances of reactivating dormant contacts but also provides valuable insights into their preferences – helping further optimize future marketing efforts and ultimately improving email deliverability.

-Graymail suppression is an essential technique for improving email deliverability, and regularly reviewing contact lists will help to maximize open rates and click-throughs.
+Graymail suppression is an essential technique for improving email deliverability and regularly reviewing contact lists will help to maximize open rates and click-throughs.
 Maintaining accurate records of contacts is critical for businesses to ensure their messaging reaches the appropriate recipients with an applicable message.